theypsilon/_arcade-organizer/README.md

 # _arcade-organizer

-Simple scripts to automate organizing MiSTers \_Arcade directory based on you MRA files.
+A Simple script to automate organizing MiSTers \_Arcade directory based on you MRA files.

-Instuctions:
+Instructions:

 Download the update_arcade-organizer.sh to the Scripts directory and run.